aaron-grau/curic/javascript/projects/intro_js_exercises/README.md

 Write the following functions in JS.

 * `myEach`
+    * JavaScript differs from Ruby here; instead of returning the original array, `forEach` has no meaningful return value (i.e. it returns `undefined`).
+Like Ruby `#each`, however, `forEach` does not modify the original array in any way.
+Make sure your JS `myEach` mimics this behavior!
 * `myMap`
     * It must use your `myEach` function.
     * Use a closure.